owkin/PyDESeq2/docs/source/usage/contributing.rst

 Thanks for willing to help us out with the `pydeseq2` development.

-If you are contributing to the existing issue add in the comment of that issue that you plan to contribute on it to avoid duplicate work.
+If you are contributing to an existing issue, add in the comment of that issue that you plan to contribute on it to avoid duplicate work.
 Once you start working on your pull request, link it to the issue by adding `#issue_number`